Home Robotics C++ Physics II AP Physics B Electronics AP Java Astronomy Independent Study Summer Session Contests About

 The breadboard derives its name from an early form of point-to-point construction.
 In the early days of radio, amateurs would nail copper wire or terminal strips to a wooden board (often literally a board for cutting bread), and solder electronic components to them.

-It is typically used used to make up temporary circuits for testing or to try out an idea.
+It is typically used used to construct temporary circuits for testing or to try out an idea.

 A picture of the breadboard that we will use is shown at the bottom of the picture on the right.
 It is connected to a power supply at the top.